IEEE-NITK/CodePal/README.md

 displayed)

 ### 2. Creating problem folder
-- Click on the ‘Create Problem Folder’ button beside the problem name to open a problem folder containing the cpp file and test cases. (make sure you have opened a folder on vscode where you want the problem folder)
+- Click on the ‘Create Problem Folder’ button beside the problem name to open a problem folder containing the solution file and test cases. (make sure you have opened a folder on vscode where you want the problem folder)

 ### 3. Creating contest folder
 - Click on the type of contest you want to participate.
 (Past, Running or Future)